 - Depending on the Artist: A number of the cartoons Davis directed at WB featured heavy airbrush effects when characters moved quickly, most of them coming from animator Don Williams.

 - It was always easy to tell whenever Emery Hawkins was animating, as his animation was arguably the most rubbery and floaty.

-- Deranged Animation: As with his predecessor, Bob Clampett, though, unlike Clampett, Davis' deranged animation was slightly more restrained in movement, focusing more on comic weirdness and lapses in logic.
-Justified as Davis worked at Fleischer Studios in the 1920s, so some of what he did there rubbed off on his later work.
+- Deranged Animation: As with his predecessor, Bob Clampett.
+Unlike Clampett, Davis's style of animation was more restrained in movement and focused more on the weirdness and lapses in logic.

 - "The Foxy Duckling", "Doggone Cats", "Odor of the Day" (aside from "Gesundheit!" at the end).

 - "Bone Sweet Bone" is mostly this, though there is some dialogue.

 - One-Shot Character: Many of his 1946-1948 cartoons starred one-shot characters.
 It's been theorized this is because he was the newest director and thus had to establish himself before being trusted with the major characters, although that theory falls flat because not only would you have to consider Daffy Duck and Porky Pig not major characters, but Robert McKimson was promoted to director around the same time and was allowed to direct Bugs Bunny cartoons as soon as his third short.

 - Paying Their Dues: Want to know why Art only directed one Bugs Bunny cartoon?
 It's because there was an unofficial rule that new directors couldn't touch the studio's biggest cartoon star until they had proven themselves capable as a director first.
 Unfortunately, by the time Art was allowed to direct one ("Bowery Bugs"), the studio closed his unit.